Course Title: Music Video Culture

 RMIT will provide you with resources and tools for learning in this course through our online systems.

-A list of recommended learning resources will be provided by your lecturer, including books, journal articles and web resources.
+A list of weekly learning resources (such as books, journal articles and web resources) will be provided by your lecturer via Canvas.
 You will also be expected to seek further resources relevant to the focus of your own learning.

 There are services and resources available to support your learning through the University Library.
 The Library provides guides on academic referencing and subject specialist help as well as a range of study support services.
-For further information, please visit the Library page on the RMIT University website and the myRMIT student website.
+For further information, please visit the Library page on the RMIT University website and the RMIT student website.

 Overview of Assessment